KSiva199/Big_Data_Project/README.md

 Output:
 ![This_is_an_image](sql2.png)

-# Finally create a Web Page as an interaction between Database and Data
+## Finally create a Web Page as an interface between Database and User

 ```
 <html>